 Cook for 40 minutes, then take out, use two forks to turn over the meat and the potato pieces gently.
 Bake for another 20 minutes.

 Pour the lemon juice over the food, switch off the oven and leave it in for another couple of minutes before serving.

 Serve with the tzatziki and a green salad.

 On the pictured meal, I dared a couple of variations that worked quite well: a) chopped fresh rosemary instead of oregano, b) added a few sticks of carrot.

 A note on the tzatziki: It is equally delicious without herbs, just with dill, just with spearmint or with both.
 It’s up to you what to go for.
 I love using both herbs but don’t feel like you have to!

 Do you enjoy Greek food?
-My historical romance, The Ebb, that’s set in Corfu, brims over with tastes and smells of delicious Greek dishes.
+My historical romance, The Ebb, that’s set in Corfu, brims over with references to delicious Greek dishes.
 Check it out on Amazon: http://bit.ly/1WM8BRy

 Hungry for more?
 Browse through all my recipes here: https://effrosinimoss.wordpress.com/category/greek-recipes-2/